rinaldilucas/mean-task-manager/README.md

 -   Async validation via pipe to determine whether the user is already registered or not
 -   Custom pipes used to convert date to a selected language
 -   Interceptor modules added to verify bearer token, errors, and headers language
--   Dark mode feature added
+-   Dark mode persistent trought browser local storage
 -   An SCSS method used that utilizes REMs to maintain size scales
 -   SCSS written using BEM methodology
 -   Custom SCSS structure to improve reusability